Alliedium/awesome-jenkins/README.md

 ## Playbook variables used in Jenkins server installation:

-1. The HTTP port for Jenkins' web interface:
+1. The HTTP port for `Jenkins` web interface:

    ```
    jenkins_http_port: 8085
    ```

-2. Admin account credentials which will be created the first time Jenkins is installed:
+2. Admin account credentials which will be created the first time `Jenkins` is installed:

    ```
    jenkins_admin_username: admin